pieroproietti/penguins-eggs/README.md

 - `-v, --verbose`: Enables verbose mode, providing more detailed output.

 **DESCRIPTION**
-The `eggs update` command allows users to update the Penguins' eggs tool to the latest version.
+<p align="justify"> The `eggs update` command allows users to update the Penguins' eggs tool to the latest version.
 The Penguins' eggs tool is a software utility or package manager that is specifically designed for managing and installing software packages related to the Penguins project.
 By executing the `eggs update` command, users can check for updates to the Penguins' eggs tool and install the latest version if available.
-This ensures that users have the most up-to-date features, bug fixes, and improvements for the Penguins' eggs tool.
+This ensures that users have the most up-to-date features, bug fixes, and improvements for the Penguins' eggs tool.</p>

 **EXAMPLES**
 ```